History

 At The Rosary Catholic Primary School, we believe that history provides us with context; it provides us with a rich sense of who we are and enables us to see that the place that humanity has come from is just as important as where it hopes to go.

-To have a sense of curiosity and enjoyment
+- have a sense of curiosity and enjoyment

-To have experience of Cultural Capital in a variety of different forms
+- have experience of Cultural Capital in a variety of different forms

-- to be inspired by the experiences and achievements of past individuals and civilizations; to know and appreciate the significance of buildings in our wider locality and the part which they have played in our nation’s history e.g. Hampton Court (The Tudors); The Houses of Parliament (The History of Democracy); to experience the rich learning opportunities provided by London’s museums
+to be inspired by the experiences and achievements of past individuals and civilizations; to know and appreciate the significance of buildings in our wider locality and the part which they have played in our nation’s history e.g. Hampton Court (The Tudors); The Houses of Parliament (The History of Democracy); to experience the rich learning opportunities provided by London’s museums

-To be resilient, independent and self-motivated pupils
+- be resilient, independent and self-motivated pupils

-- to interpret the past and to interpret the past from a modern perspective i.e. to understand why people in the past acted as they did
+to interpret the past and to interpret the past from a modern perspective i.e. to understand why people in the past acted as they did

-To be global citizens of the twenty first century
+- be global citizens of the twenty first century

-- to make comparisons socially and culturally within a time period e.g. the difference in social conditions for the wealthy and poor in Victorian England; to make these comparisons with life in modern Britain
+to make comparisons socially and culturally within a time period e.g. the difference in social conditions for the wealthy and poor in Victorian England; to make these comparisons with life in modern Britain

 Implementation